Moderna COVID-19 vaccine begins rollout as U.S. races to broaden injection campaign

 Both vaccines were about 95% effective at preventing illness in clinical trials that found no serious safety issues.

-Reporting by Joe White and Lisa Baertlein; Editing by Peter Henderson, Nick Zieminski, Daniel Wallis and Cynthia Osterman
+Reporting by Joe White and Lisa Baertlein; Editing by Cynthia Osterman and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.